pfkdigital/PFK-Bank/README.md

 ## The Challenge

-The task is to develop a "round-up" feature for Starling customers using our public developer API.
+The task is to develop a "round-up" feature for customers using starling banks public developer API.
 This feature is available to all customers and partners.

 The "round-up" feature works as follows: For a customer, take all the transactions in a given week and round them up to the nearest pound.
 For example, with spending of £4.35, £5.20, and £0.87, the round-up would be £1.58.
 This amount should then be transferred into a savings goal, helping the customer save for future adventures.